nion-software/nionswift/docs/installation.rst

 To use Nion Swift for offline use, you will need to install a Python environment.
 We recommend have a dedicated Python installation that is only used for Nion Swift.

-On Windows and MacOS, you will first need to install Python for your specific platform.
+You will first need to install Python for your specific platform.

 Nion Swift has been tested extensively with the *Anaconda* Python distribution and we recommend using that.
 The Anaconda distribution includes a wide range of preinstalled Python packages, including everything required for